Live-in relationships—A boon or a curse

-Is it a boon or a curse?
-While a debatable topic, let us see the pros and cons of the same, but before that, let us understand what exactly constitutes to be a live-in relationship.
+Live-in relationships: Are they a boon or a curse?
+While a debatable topic, let us see the pros and cons of the same.
+But before that, let us understand what exactly makes up to be a live-in relationship.

-There are other positives like staying together without obligation, unlimited homely date nights, chance to spend more time together, which is a sure pro as otherwise, it’s difficult to find time to be with your partner.
+There are other positives too.
+Like staying together without obligation, unlimited homely date nights, and a chance to spend more time together, which is a sure pro as otherwise, it’s challenging to find time to be with your partner.
 Evenings or Sundays are not enough to know someone, especially when speaking about marriage and a bond of a lifetime.

-Another con, the breakup is an easy step when things don’t work out, whereas couples tend to try harder while married.
-Again, it’s a mindset that is very difficult to alter.
-It’s us who has to evolve and broaden our mind, thinking, beliefs and support system.
+Another con-breakup is an easy step when things don’t work out, whereas couples try harder while married.
+Again, it’s a mindset that is tricky to alter.
+We must evolve and broaden our minds, thinking processes, beliefs, and support systems.

 Thank you for taking out time and reading this.
 Feel free to share your views on the same.